decred/dcrdocs/docs/getting-started/user-guides/web.md

 Your wallet is now created and ready to use.
 However, before you do anything else, you should add a password for sending funds and backup the seed words that were used to create your wallet.
-This is doubly true for the web client which does not store a permanent record.
+This is doubly true for the web client which does not store a permanent record of your wallet.
 Your wallet data is stored in the browser cache and can be deleted quite easily.
 If you are running in incognito mode, it will be deleted as soon as you close the browser. **WITHOUT THESE KEY WORDS YOU LOSE ACCESS TO ALL FUNDS IN YOUR WALLET** should the wallet data be deleted.
 The funds themselves still exist in the blockchain, however, without the key you cannot access them.

 <i class="fa fa-exclamation-triangle"></i> **DO NOT USE THE SAME SEED IN MULTIPLE WALLETS!
 Visit [Wallets and Seeds FAQ](/faq/wallets-and-seeds.md#3-can-i-run-multiple-wallets) to see why this matters.
 It is recommended that where possible a new wallet should mean generating a new seed.**